google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-South African Leaf -(107) NAN HUI YE Skip to main content

 • At April 04, 2010Blogger EritaGarden said…

 I came to know about this tree from my brother in Segamat, Johor.
-According to him it is very effective to reduce his high blood pressure.
-He took 3 to 4 leaves and dip it in hot water, like making Chinese tea.
+According to him, it is very effective to reduce his high blood pressure.
+He took 3 to 4 leaves and dipped it in hot water, like making Chinese tea.
 He drinks only twice a week.

-It's bitter, but after a while it felt like "sweetness" (don't know how to discribe the taste, it's close to "sweet").
+It's bitter, but after a while, it felt like "sweetness" (don't know how to describe the taste, it's close to "sweet").

-As for me, I felt I can sleep better at night after one glass.
+As for me, I felt I could sleep better at night after one glass.

 I just planted 42 trees at my house in Puchong, KL.
-So easy to plant lar, even for people like me, who never successfully grow any plant also can successfully grow this tree.
+So easy to plant lar, even for people like me, who have never successfully grown any plant also can grow this tree.
 Just poke it into the ground and it will magically grow like no body business (I have a sense of success and satisfaction planting this tree.)

 I saw the one in my brother's house can grow up to 15 feet, so not only it can be a good medicine tree, it can also be a very good fencing tree and sun blocker too.
 Thats why I planted 42 trees along my house boundary.